Published Date: January 27, 2017

 - the advantage that sets the business apart from the competition (e.g. serving a unique market or promoting their product or service through web-based marketing).

-Self-Employment training concludes upon completion of all requirements of the training program.
-If the individual has difficulty completing the program, the training provider will assess the situation, consult with Human Services staff if required, and mediate changes with the individual that will contribute to successful completion of the training.
+A Self-Employment program concludes upon completion of all requirements of the training program.
+If the individual has difficulty completing the program, the training provider will assess the situation, consult with Alberta Labour staff if required, and mediate changes with the individual that will contribute to successful completion of the training.

 - individual provides false information,